Skip to content

 Note

-Ensure that the host deploying DataWay can access the previously configured kodo address.
-It is recommended that DataWay connects to kodo via an internal network!
+Ensure that the host where DataWay is deployed can access the previously configured kodo address.
+It is recommended that DataWay connects to kodo via the internal network!

-After adding DataWay, you can obtain an installation script for DataWay.
-Copy the installation script and run it on the host where DataWay is being deployed.
+After adding DataWay, you will receive an installation script.
+Copy the script and run it on the host machine where DataWay is being deployed.

 • Obtain DW_TOKEN and DW_UUID